Follow any of these channels to receive the latest updates — WhatsApp, Messenger, or Viber. Keep safe!

 ASK Framework

-- Strengthen – Train managers for empathy-driven crisis response, evacuation protocols, and ethical decision-making; safety officers should be as prepared as team leaders.
-(For structure, many firms map to ISO 22301 BCM good practice.)
+• Strengthen – Train managers for empathy-driven crisis response, align with ISO 22301 BCM good practice.
 (BSI Group)

-- Kickstart – Build trust with regular drills, transparent comms, and employee voice mechanisms; empower workers to report hazards without retaliation.
+• Kickstart – Build trust via regular drills, transparent comms, and employee voice mechanisms.
 (PDRF)

 Moving Forward